febeling/webpack-rails-buildpack/README.md

 ## Installation

+Note: webpack-rails gem is not longer maintained by its developer.

 #### Heroku Dashboard

 Add a custom buildpack to your to your applications Settings tab under section Buildpacks by using the URL of this repository, instead of the short name of Heroku's own buildpacks.
 It goes alongside your Ruby and Node buildpacks, placed in last position.

+After the release of registered buildpacks, it will be available under the name `febeling/webpack-rails`, adhearing to the suggested naming conventions there.

 #### Heroku CLI